CLIENT CASE STUDIES

 Ruth Linehan, an English teacher who is moving to Korea to teach, tells us about her journey

-LL: Does anything standout as being very helpful in your course?
+Listen & Learn: Does anything stand out as being very helpful in your course?
 Something that has made learning a tricky language that much easier?

 Ruth: My teacher, Hyerim, is very friendly and patient.
 She explains the topics clearly and is really nice, so I'm never worried about understanding everything right away; I can learn at my own pace, with no added pressure.